williamjameshandley/vimteractive/README.rst

 vim-ipython to other interpreters (including ipython).
 It is based around the unix philosophy of `"do one thing and do it well" <https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well>`__.
-It aims to provide a robust and simple link from between text files and interactive interpreters.
+It aims to provide a robust and simple link between text files and interactive interpreters.
 Vimteractive will never aim to do things like autocompletion, leaving that to other, more developed tools such as `YouCompleteMe <https://github.com/Valloric/YouCompleteMe>`__.